ThandolwethuMangesana/ThandolwethuMangesana/README.md

 - Secure a Software Developer Role
 - Grow my expertise in Web Development
 - Contribute to projects bridging **business needs** and **technology**

+---

+### 🚀 Fun Facts
+- ✨ I love coding in the early mornings
+- 💡 I’m all about unconventional ideas and learning by experimenting!
+-  💖  Coffee + Code = Best combo ever